Biden backs changes in military sexual assault prosecution

 Biden said during an International Women's Day speech in March that there would be “an all-hands-on-deck effort under my administration to end the scourge of sexual assault in the military."
 He underscored on Friday that reform was essential for the health of the military.

-The commission made 28 recommendations and 54 sub-recommendations in its report to Biden, including specific changes to improve accountability of leadership, climate and culture and victim care and support, administration officials said.
+The commission made 28 recommendations and 54 sub-recommendations in its report to Biden, including specific changes to improve accountability of leadership, climate and culture and victim care and support.

+Rep. Adam Smith, D-Wash., chairman of the House Armed Services Committee, said Biden and Austin's embrace of the commission's recommendations demonstrated the administration is “treating this issue with the urgency it deserves."

+“As I have said, the scourge of sexual assault in our military must come to an end, and after years of trying and failing to address the problem the time has come to remove the prosecution of sexual assault crimes from the chain of command," Smith said.